 Why rules and laws are important:

-Rights and responsibilities are essential parts of citizenship.
-They ensure that people are treated fairly while also contributing positively to society.
+Rights and responsibilities are essential aspects of citizenship.
+They ensure that people are treated fairly while contributing positively to society.
+Rights protect individuals, while responsibilities guide behaviour for the common good.

 Rights: